Where to stay in Montenegro? This post will guide you through the best places to stay in Montenegro, a small beautiful country in Southern Europe

 Budva is one of the most well known cities as one of the best places to stay in Montenegro.
 It has a good infrastructure for tourism, with many hotels, restaurants and attractions.

 It has a beautiful old town and amazing views to the Adriatic.
-Don’t forget to the check the small islet of Sveti Stefan, right next to Budva and one of the most famous postcards of Montenegro.
+Don’t forget to the check the small islet of Sveti Stefan, right next to Budva and one of the most famous postcards of the Adriatic Sea.

 Hotels in Budva